OpenBB-finance/OpenBB/README.md

 Please find more about the installation process in the [OpenBB Documentation](https://docs.openbb.co/platform/installation).

+### OpenBB Platform CLI installation

+The OpenBB Platform CLI is a command-line interface that allows you to access the OpenBB Platform directly from your terminal.

+It can be installed by running `pip install openbb-cli`

+or by cloning the repository directly with  `git clone https://github.com/OpenBB-finance/OpenBBTerminal.git`.

+Please find more about the installation process in the [OpenBB Documentation](https://docs.openbb.co/cli/installation).

+> The OpenBB Platform CLI offers an alternative to the former [OpenBB Terminal](https://github.com/OpenBB-finance/LegacyTerminal) as it has the same look and feel while offering the functionalities and extendability of the OpenBB Platform.

 ## 2. Contributing

 There are three main ways of contributing to this project.
 (Hopefully you have starred the project by now ⭐️)